-We won’t lie – picking the best VPN can be a difficult process, and it can be hard to directly compare providers thanks to the sheer wealth of information available.
-That why we’re pitting top providers head to head, focusing on the key features that should influence your decision – here, it’s NordVPN vs Surfshark.
+Picking the best VPN can be a difficult process, and it can be hard for individuals to directly compare providers thanks to the sheer wealth of information available.
+That's why we’re pitting top providers head to head, focusing on the key features that should influence your decision – here, it’s NordVPN vs Surfshark.

 Possibly the most famous VPN service on the market, NordVPN is known not only for its TV ads and sports sponsorships, but its seriously security-focused product which is trusted by millions worldwide.

 Surfshark’s certainly the underdog, then, but with some excellent credentials on paper plus a hugely tempting price, it’s been shaking up the VPN game for some time and is proving itself a real hit with users.
 But how do they compare when stacked up together?
-Let’s find out.
+Let’s get right into it.

 NordVPN vs Surfshark at a glance